-Instances of kernel entities are often related to one another in practice.
+In practice, instances of kernel entities are often related to one another.
 These relationships can be between entities within or across kernels.
 For example, an HCP is often related to one or more Addresses, Segments, and HCOs.
 Similarly, each Study, Study Site, and Participant usually has a relationship with one or more instances of these entities.

-CDA documents do make reference to entity relationships and their cardinalities, and the kernels do specify attributes for these relationships.
+CDA documents reference entity relationships and their cardinalities, and the kernels specify attributes for these relationships.
 However, it is up to application developers and data providers to define how relationship keys are structured.